Honest comparison

 • Boutique brands that explicitly market "a real person picks up" as part of brand premium

-• Elderly-skewing customer bases that struggle with automated systems and abandon AI calls
+• Elderly-skewing customer bases that struggle with automated systems

-annual cost
+Annual cost

-AI Calling Agent — Growth plan ($497/mo) $5,964 / yr
+AI Calling Agent — Growth plan ($497/mo)$5,964 / yr

-Smith.ai — Growth plan (250 calls @ $805/mo + overage) $11,200+ / yr
+Smith.ai — Growth (250 calls @ $805/mo + overage)$11,200+ / yr

-Ruby Receptionists — Premier (500 calls @ $899/mo + overage) $12,500+ / yr
+Ruby Receptionists — Premier (500 calls @ $899/mo + overage)$12,500+ / yr

-Goodcall — Pro plan (~500 calls @ $349/mo) $4,188 / yr (English only)
+Goodcall — Pro (~500 calls @ $349/mo)$4,188 / yr (English only)

 ~$5,200 / year